PDAL/PDAL/doc/tutorial/ground-filters.rst

 Background
 --------------------------------------------------------------------------------

-In previous tutorials we introduced our implmentation of the :ref:`Progressive Morphological Filter (PMF)
+In previous tutorials we introduced our implementation of the :ref:`Progressive Morphological Filter (PMF)
 <filters.pmf>`, a :ref:`ground kernel <ground_command>` to simplify command-line
 access to PMF, and a filter for :ref:`removing outliers <filters.outlier>`.